Articles

 • How the organization delivers value for the ICP

-It makes sense for these departments to align their strategies, as they work with similar goals in mind.
+It makes sense for these departments to align their strategies, as they work with similar business goals in mind.
 When functional units align, their impact compounds.

 The collective functional strategy funnels up to the corporate strategy, forming a collaborative organizational strategy across multiple levels within the organization.